icdevs/Icdevs_mainsite/_posts/2022-01-19-Cover Browser Extension.md

 ## Funding

-The bounty was generously funded by the ICDevs community and a DFINITY Foundation Accelerator of 40 more ICP.
+The bounty was generously funded by the ICDevs community and a DFINITY Foundation of 40 more ICP.
 If you would like to turbocharge this bounty you can seed additional donations of ICP to f2b488b80eb22bf57c1556683efcb51e090b46c181ca28e167e6f095223dfa3e.
 ICDevs will match the bounty 2:1 for the first 20 ICP out of the DFINITY grant and then 0.25:1 after that.
 All donations will be tax deductible for US Citizens and Corporations.
 If you send a donation and need a donation receipt, please email the hash of your donation transaction, physical address, and name to donations@icdevs.org.
 More information about how you can contribute can be found at our [donations page](https://icdevs.org/donations.html).

 ## General Bounty Process